Continuing education (CE) helps nurses provide better patient care

 Is Nursing Continuing Education Mandatory?

 Usually, CE isn’t optional — it’s a requirement.
 You may need to meet certain continuing education requirements to keep your nursing license valid throughout your career.
-Some states may mandate a minimum amount of credits or contact hours for nursing license renewal.
+Some states may mandate a minimum number of credits or contact hours to renew nursing licenses.
 The requirements for continuing education depend on where you live.

 For example, in Maine, nurses aren’t required to complete CE.
 However, in South Carolina, registered nurses (RN), nurse practitioners (NP), and licensed practical nurses (LPNs) are required to complete 30 contact hours every two years.
 In contrast, North Carolina’s requirements vary depending on whether you’re an RN, NP, or LPN.